Dysautonomia After COVID: A Personal Story of POTS, Symptoms, and Recovery

 Healing is slow, nonlinear, and humbling.

-But it’s happening not because my body went back to normal, but because I stopped fighting it.
+But it’s happening—not because my body returned to normal, but because I stopped fighting how it works now.

 To Anyone Living This